Our Sustainability Policy

 - Allowing employees to be members of trade unions, or any other associations

-- Allowing employees’ freedom of movement to leave work and terminate their contract informing one month in advance
+- Allowing employees’ freedom of movement to leave work and terminate their contract informing them one month in advance

 - Give a letter of appointment with a job description to an employee upon employment

 - Pay standard salary to the position appointed

 - Give appropriate compensation for overtime work done

 - Subsidize certain medical expenses of employees humanly